nielsenjared/nielsenjared.github.io/content/blog/practice-makes-practice/index.md

 Hunt and Thomas additionally counsel us to “think _critically_ about what [we] read and hear”.
 There’s a lot of hype and vested interests in technology and it’s important to focus our efforts on the _right_ things.

-We can do that by building what?
-A mental model.
+We can do that by building _mental models_.
 Hunt and Thomas provide a few questions we can ask ourselves to improve our critical thinking ability:

 * Ask the “Five Whys”